sendgrid/docs/source/API_Reference/Web_API_v3/Suppression_Management/suppressions.md

 GET
 {% endanchor %}

-Get a list of all unsubscribe groups that the given address belongs to.
+Retrieve all unsubscribe groups that the given email address has been added to.

 {% parameters post %}
   {% parameter email Yes 'String' 'Email address to search for across all groups.' %}